Dartmouth-Data-Analytics-Core/GoogleCloudAccess/README.md

 # GoogleCloudAccess
-Instructions for running the DAC bulk RNAseq data reduction pipeline on Google Cloud.
+Instructions for creating a Dartmouth affiliated account on Google Cloud.

 ## 1. Set up a Google Cloud account